May 19, 2020

-This week’s CLI Perspectives post is brought to you by Paul Ambler, a CLI study abroad student with a unique story.
+This week’s CLI Perspectives post is brought to you by Paul Ambler, a CLI China Study Abroad student with a unique story.
 Paul was adopted from China at a young age, but forgot all of his Chinese after moving to America.
 Read below for Paul’s language story and his journey to (re)discover China.

 From China to America and back again